Category: Uncategorized

 I thought this looked slightly ridiculous before having a baby.

-Turns out the attached plush actually makes it much easier for babies to find and hold independently later on.
+Turns out the attached plush on the holder actually makes it much easier for babies to find and hold independently later on.

 Clothing and Swaddling Essentials That Actually Matter